 The Kremlin is one of Russia’s most iconic locations, a place that elicits so much curiosity from people that have only glimpsed it from afar.
-Here are some noteworthy facts about this UNESCO World Heritage Site:
+Here are some interesting facts about this UNESCO World Heritage Site:

 The Kremlin was founded by Yuri Dolgorukiy, the Prince of Suzdal in the 1100s.